 Some people find their removal a complete solution to their symptoms.

-However, there are IBS sufferers on IBS forums for whom symptoms have become worse since their gallbladder was removed.
+However, I have also read about IBS sufferers for whom symptoms have become worse since their gallbladder was removed.

 What you need to consider